HarryCreation/Python/README.md

 [ ssh-keygen -t rsa -b 4096 -C "hvwaghela51@gmail.com" ]

-for seeing the sshkey file and public file
+for seeing the sshkey file and public file.
 ----   dir | finstr (filename that u have use during creating the file.)

 for seeinf the file or opening the file.